As there are over 100 diseases that can affect the liver, it isn’t surprising that there’s a wide variety of symptoms.

 Some liver problems can resolve themselves and leave no lasting damage.
-The liver can regenerate itself up to a point, but once cirrhosis (severe liver damage in which scar tissue replaces normal liver tissue) has set in, the damage to the liver is irreversible and symptoms are more severe.
+The liver can regenerate itself up to a point, but once cirrhosis (liver damage in which scar tissue replaces normal liver tissue) has set in, the damage to the liver is irreversible and symptoms are more severe.

 - Jaundice.
-The whites of your eyes and your skin can turn a yellow colour because of an excess of bilirubin in the system.
-This is caused by malfunction of the liver.
+The whites of the eyes and skin can turn a yellow colour because of an excess of bilirubin in the system.

-- Skin problems.
-The skin can become itchy and spiderlike blood vessels can form on the face and chest.
+- Spiderlike blood vessels on the face and chest.

 - Hormonal abnormalities.
 Decreased fertility in women and erectile dysfunction in men.

 - Confusion.
 This is the result of a deterioration of brain function because of a build-up of toxic substances in the blood (a condition called “hepatic encephalopathy”).

-Whereas many liver problems have few symptoms in their early stages, liver failure is a serious condition that requires immediate hospitalisation.
-Many different conditions can lead to liver failure, which can develop either rapidly or gradually.
+Liver failure is a serious condition that requires immediate hospitalisation.
+Many different conditions can lead to liver failure, which can develop either gradually or rapidly.
 A large portion of the liver must be damaged before liver failure occurs.

-As the symptoms of liver problems are either absent in the early stages, or also symptomatic of many other conditions, liver disease and liver cancer are often only diagnosed in their advanced stages.
+As the symptoms of liver problems are either absent in the early stages, or similar to the symptoms of many other conditions, liver disease and liver cancer are often only diagnosed in their advanced stages.
 It’s important to watch for warning signs that your liver may be in trouble.

-Reviewed by Dr. Mark W Sonderup, B Pharm, MB ChB, FCP (SA).
-Senior Specialist, Division of Hepatology, Department of Medicine, University of Cape Town and Groote Schuur Hospital, Cape Town (January 2015).
+Reviewed by Dr Mark Sonderup, B Pharm, MB ChB, FCP (SA).
+Senior Specialist, Division of Hepatology, Department of Medicine, University of Cape Town and Groote Schuur Hospital.
+March 2018.